kalmhq/docs/docs/registry.md

 Now let's create a new application with a component using this private image

 - Create an Application
-- Create a component with `<MYREPO>/private-busybox:latest` as the image
+- Create a Component with `<MYREPO>/private-busybox:latest` as the image
+- In the command field, enter `/bin/sh -c sleep 10000` to keep the container alive.
 - Click **Deploy**

 You should get a "Failed to pull Image..." error.

 ![cannot pull error](assets/pull-error.png)

-This error is expected because the pod does not have permission to pull the image.
+This error is expected because the pod does not have permission to pull the specified image.

 ### Adding a Private Repository